bayoishola20/webapp2/README.md

 ### PS:
 * Point data are loaded on ESRI's ArcGIS portal on a trial license and may not be available after some time.
-You could help pay for a subscription :winking_eye:
+You could help pay for a subscription :wink:
 * Harp.js, which is a result of the package.json file, was used to "trick" heroku to deploy these static files.